HQ786/DevOps-Portfolio/README.md

 For more details, check out the `project-4-aws-eks-three-tier-app` folder in this repository.

+### Project 5: Creation of a Production-Ready Infrastructure using Terraform and Ansible

+In this project, I focused on creating a **scalable, production-ready infrastructure** on **AWS** using **Terraform** for infrastructure provisioning and **Ansible** for configuration management.
+The project involved setting up a **multi-tier architecture** with different components such as **EC2 instances**, **RDS databases**, and **S3 storage**.

+The key tasks included:
+- Using **Terraform** to provision and manage the infrastructure components on AWS.
+- Setting up **remote backends** for Terraform state management to ensure reliable and consistent deployments.
+- Automating the configuration of the infrastructure with **Ansible**, ensuring the environment is ready for application deployment.
+- Implementing a multi-tier architecture (web, application, and database tiers) to ensure scalability and high availability.

+This project highlights my ability to work with **cloud infrastructure**, **infrastructure as code**, and **configuration management tools**, demonstrating practical skills needed to deploy robust and scalable applications in production environments.

+For more details, check out the `project-5-terraform-ansible-aws-infrastructure` folder in this repository.

 ## **Contact**

 If you'd like to connect or have any questions, feel free to reach out: